Spectral theory of weighted hypergraphs via tensors: First properties

 \section{First properties}

 In this section, we prove the first spectral properties of the hypergraph tensors that we introduced in the previous section.
 Some of our results generalize those in \cite[Chapter 4]{QL} to weighted hypergraphs.
-We start by proving that the normalized Laplacian of a weighted hypergraph has the same spectrum as the random walk Laplacian tensor.
-The same holds for the signless versions. \begin{proposition} The tensors $L$ and $\mathcal{L}$ have the same eigenvalues, counted with algebraic multiplicity.
-Moreover, where $\mathbf{y}\in\mathbb{C}^N$ is the vector with entries Hence, the eigenvalues of $L$ and $\mathcal{L}$ have also the same geometric and span multiplicities, and $\hspec(L)=\hspec(\mathcal{L})$.
-The same holds for $L^+$ and $\mathcal{L}^+$. \end{proposition} \begin{proof} For the algebraic multiplicities, we only prove the claim for $L$ and $\mathcal{L}$.
-The other case is similar.
-As recalled for instance in \cite[Page 2219]{fan2019spectral}, if $d_1,\ldots,d_N\in \mathbb{R}$, then $L$ has the same eigenvalues, counted with algebraic multiplicity, as the $\nabla$-th order $N$-dimensional tensor $L'(d_1,\ldots,d_N)$ with entries By taking $d_j=\sqrt[\nabla]{\deg v_j}$ for each $j\in[N]$, we have that $L'(d_1,\ldots,d_N)=\mathcal{L}$.
-This proves the claim.
-For the other multiplicities, we only prove that the other claims being similar.
-Observe that, if $(\lambda,\mathbf{x})$ is an eigenpair for $L$, then Therefore, for each $i_1\in [N]$, implying that $(\lambda,\mathbf{y})$ is an eigenpair for $\mathcal{L}$. \end{proof}
+We start by proving that the normalized Laplacian of a weighted hypergraph has the same spectrum as the random walk Laplacian tensor, as a generalization of Theorem 3.11 in \cite{Banerjee}, which is stated for the unweighted case.
+The same holds for the signless versions. \begin{proposition} \begin{enumerate} \item The tensors $L$ and $\mathcal{L}$ have the same eigenvalues, counted with algebraic multiplicity. \item $(\lambda,\mathbf{x})$ is an eigenpair for $L$ if and only if $(\lambda,\mathbf{y})$ is an eigepair for $\mathcal{L}$, where $\mathbf{y}\in\mathbb{C}^N$ is the vector with entries Hence, the eigenvalues of $L$ and $\mathcal{L}$ have also the same geometric and span multiplicities, and $\hspec(L)=\hspec(\mathcal{L})$.\end{enumerate} \end{proposition}The same holds for $L^+$ and $\mathcal{L}^+$. \begin{proof} We only prove the claims for $L$ and $\mathcal{L}$, as the other case is similar. \begin{enumerate} \item As recalled for instance in \cite[Page 2219]{fan2019spectral} and in \cite[Theorem 2.3]{shao2013general}, if $d_1,\ldots,d_N\in \mathbb{R}$, then $L$ has the same eigenvalues, counted with algebraic multiplicity, as the $\nabla$-th order $N$-dimensional tensor $L'(d_1,\ldots,d_N)$ with entries By taking $d_j=\sqrt[\nabla]{\deg v_j}$ for each $j\in[N]$, we have that $L'(d_1,\ldots,d_N)=\mathcal{L}$.
+This proves the claim for the algebraic multiplicities. \item The claim for the other multiplicities follows directly from Theorem 2.5 in \cite{shao2013general}. \end{enumerate}